twilliamsorel/trevors-tales/src/_stories/starship-discovery-1.md

 The man flinched as he felt the pinch of hundreds of tiny needles penetrate his flesh.
 It happened too quickly for him to scream.

 “Injecting stimulants,” said the voice.

-The man convulsed violently as the stimulants pumped through his veins, saturating his muscles with adenosine triphosphate and nanobots, which triggered contractions through electrostatic discharge.
+Then the man convulsed violently as the stimulants pumped through his veins, saturating his muscles with adenosine triphosphate and nanobots, which triggered contractions through electrostatic discharge.
 He twitched in his chamber like an electrocuted insect, grunting in pain as his body came to life.
 He felt as though his blood had become acid, as though his tendons were searing iron.
 He would have screamed then, but his jaw was locked.
 After a timeless moment, the pain stopped, and he lay limp against the wall of his chamber, exhausted.

 “Revitalization complete,” said the metallic voice.
 “Please standby.
 Opening the door.”

 There was a loud hissing noise as the chamber depressurized, and the glass case swung open, leaving the man to crumple into a loose pile on the floor of the ship deck.
 Here, he finally screamed.
-He screamed a pitiful and confused cry—the helpless cry of a human child.
+He screamed a pitiful and confused cry&mdash;the helpless cry of a human child.
 Everything was new.
 Everything was familiar.
 Everything was pain.

 Between breaths and racking sobs, he managed to whisper.
 “Why?”
 He whispered it over and over again, like a mantra.
 “Why?
 Why?”
 He did not understand.